 T cells are critical actors in staging an effective immune response against diseased and abnormal cells, such as cancer cells.
-The human leukocyte antigen ("HLA") system is an important part of the immune system because it has the ability to present antigenic peptides ("pHLA targets") derived from intracellular proteins on the surface of the cell to be recognized by the T cell receptor.
+The human leukocyte antigen ("HLA") system is an important part of the immune system, because it has the ability to present antigenic peptides ("pHLA targets") derived from intracellular proteins on the surface of the cell which can be recognized by the T cell receptor.
 Due to their biologic purpose to bind to peptides presented by HLA molecules ("pHLA targets"), TCRs can target antigens originating from inside the cell.
-By using pHLA cancer targets, we are broadening the view of therapeutics from outside to also inside the cell, such that TCRs represent a new therapeutic opportunity for leveraging the power of T cells.
+By using pHLA cancer targets, we are broadening the view of therapeutics from outside to inside the cell, such that TCRs represent a new therapeutic opportunity for leveraging the power of T cells.
 Our investigational immunotherapies are designed to use the potency and specificity of natural and engineered TCRs to attack and kill cancer cells.
-Figure 2 summarizes our approach to transforming treatment paradigms in solid tumors:
+We are: